sdiehl/stephendiehl.com/posts/agda.md

 module Interactive where
 ```

 Load the code into Emacs session by pressing ( <kbd class="light">Ctrl</kbd> <kbd class="light">c</kbd>
 + <kbd class="light">Ctrl</kbd> <kbd class="light">l</kbd> ).
 Get used to this shortcut, you'll be spamming it
   repeatedly!

-Agda uses unicode prolifically and Emacs can automaticlly translate some common latex shortcuts to unicode
+Agda uses unicode prolifically and Emacs can automatically translate some common latex shortcuts to unicode
-when a the word is prefixed with a TeX style backslahs:
+when a word is prefixed with a TeX style backslash:

 <table>
 <tr>